 - Place dumplings into the boiling water and cook until tender and filling are cooked through about 4 minutes.

 - Remove dumplings and place in serving bowls.

 - Add one tablespoon of black vinegar dressing, chilli oil and top with spring onions.

-You can also serve your pork dumplings with this tasty Chinese beef stir-fry with rice.
+TRY THIS: Serve your pork dumplings with this tasty Chinese beef stir-fry and rice.

 Recipes are contributions from our Kitchen Warehouse workshop with Jenny Lam.